-The Surprising Truth About Split Infinitives - The Write Practice
+Split Infinitive Examples: The Surprising Truth

 Enjoy being able to slowly chew your dinner!
 Take time to really think of your fabulous story ideas!
 Make it your mission to boldly go where no man (or woman!) has gone before.

-And if grammar nazis or English teachers give you trouble, feel free to confidently whip out your knowledge of the history of the English language and defend your split infinitives.
+And if English teachers give you trouble, feel free to confidently whip out your knowledge of the history of the English language and defend your split infinitives.

 Do you feel passionately about split (or not-split) infinitives?
 Let us know in the comments.